Enovix Corporation (ENVX) Shares Down Despite Recent Market Volatility

 ENVX’s Market Performance

-ENVX stock saw an increase of -1.27% in the past week, with a monthly gain of 11.72% and a quarterly increase of -31.08%.
-The volatility ratio for the week is 8.70%, and the volatility levels for the last 30 days are 7.61% for Enovix Corporation (ENVX).
-The simple moving average for the last 20 days is 0.50% for ENVX stock, with a simple moving average of -35.44% for the last 200 days.
+ENVX’s stock has seen a -5.18% decrease for the week, with a 10.71% rise in the past month and a -28.24% fall in the past quarter.
+The volatility ratio for the week is 7.07%, and the volatility levels for the past 30 days are at 7.67% for Enovix Corporation The simple moving average for the last 20 days is 1.20% for ENVX stock, with a simple moving average of -33.93% for the last 200 days.

 Analysts’ Opinion of ENVX